You are here

 Lower Coastal Plain and Coastal Flatwoods

 In the southeastern corner of the state are the Lower Coastal Plain and the Coastal Flatwoods along the Gulf of Mexico.
 Predominant soils are sandy and wet with low native fertility.
 Forests cover nearly 90 percent of the area.
-The proximity of the coast caused natural vegetation here—including longleaf pine, slash pine, and live oak forests—to adapt to tropical storms and salt spray.
+The proximity of the coast caused natural vegetation here—including longleaf pine, slash pine, and live oak forests—to adapt to tropical storms and saline soils.

 Soil Management